tdukart/https-cert-proxy/README.md

 1. Ensure you have [Homebrew](https://brew.sh) installed.
 2. Run `brew install mkcert nss`. `mkcert` will create the certificate. `nss` will get Firefox to recognize it.
 (Other browsers will recognize it automatically.)
+3. Run `mkcert -install` to generate your local CA.
-3. Change to the directory where you'd like to save the certificates.
+4. Change to the directory where you'd like to save the certificates.
 I recommend a `/certificates` directory in your project.
-4. Run `mkcert localhost`.
+5. Run `mkcert localhost`.
-5. Ensure that the two generated files, `localhost.pem` and `localhost-key.pem`, are ignored in your source control.
+6. Ensure that the two generated files, `localhost.pem` and `localhost-key.pem`, are ignored in your source control.
 They would only be trusted on your local machine, so other users would run into errors.